sahajDahal/os_project3/devlog.md

 - Implement the `BTreeNode` class with in-memory fields
 - Add `load` and `save` methods for full 512-byte node serialization
 - Ensure keys, values, and child pointers follow the required fixed-size layout

+# session 4 — 2025-12-010 6:30pm

+## Thoughts So Far

+The command layer is now structured, and each operation has a placeholder.
+This makes it easier to progressively integrate B-tree logic later.

+## Plan for This Session

+- Add command functions (`create`, `insert`, `search`, `print`, `extract`, `load`)
+- Ensure each command loads the index header correctly
+- Set up placeholders where B-tree operations will eventually plug in